FaydSpeare/vihar-tls/ROADMAP.md

 ## TODO

+- Save verify_data for client and server for secure renegotiation

+- Support ServerKeyExchange from server-side

 - Delete Session from store when rejected
 - Check server certificate chain against local root certificates?
 - Record layer fragmentation on outgoing messages